-It’s summer in NYC, so why not head to one of these awesome outdoor bars?
-NYC has plenty of gardens, patios and terraces serving up some of the best cocktails for your refreshment.
-We’ve already told you where to find the best rooftop bars—the non-douchey kind—and floating boat bars, but here’s our picks of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.
+One of Gothamites’ favorite things to do in summer in NYC is to take advantage of the city’s top-notch outdoor bars.
+New York has hosts of picturesque gardens, patios and terraces serving up stellar summer drinks for your refreshment.
+We’ve already told you where to find the best rooftop bars–you know, the non-douchey kind–and floating boat bars, but here are our Time Out-approved picks of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.

 RECOMMENDED: More of the best bars in NYC

 An outdoor oyster bar outfitted in dark wood takes center stage in the lush 1,000-square-foot garden at this NOLA-inspired salon.
 To keep in line with the French Quarter charm, sip cerebral cocktails like The Carondelet (gin, orange-flower water, honey) and the Old King Cole Martini (Old Raj gin, Dolin Dry, orange bitters and Castelvetrano olives) under the vine-tangled canopy.